A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 A non-perturbative IC component modifies the predictions for a number of processes at the LHC such as inclusive $D$ meson production \cite{Kniehl:2009ar,Kniehl:2012ti} or the associated production of a heavy quark with a photon \cite{Bednyakov:2013zta} or $Z+c$ production \cite{Ball:2016neh}.
 However, in these examples, one has to go to relatively large transverse momenta or to very forward rapidities to expect a sizeable effect.

-Simply owing to the large boost between the laboratory frame and the c.m.s., the fixed-target mode is the ideal set-up to uncover an excess of charm at high-$x$.
-To illustrate this statement we show in Fig.\ \ref{fig:large_x_2}, the relative yield uncertainty for inclusive $D^0$ meson production at AFTER for three rapidity bins ($2<y_{\rm Lab}<3$, $3<y_{\rm Lab}<4$, $4<y_{\rm Lab}<5$) as a function of the transverse momentum ($p_T$) of the $D^0$ meson.
-An integrated luminosity of 10 fb$^{-1}$ has been assumed to compute the expected yields --accounting for the expected efficiency and the branching ratio-- from the theoretical cross sections which have been obtained using the setup described in \cite{Brodsky:2015fna}.
+Simply owing to the large boost between the laboratory frame and the c.m.s., the fixed-target mode is the ideal set-up to uncover an excess of charm at high $x$.
+To illustrate this statement we show in \cf{fig:large_x_2}, the relative yield uncertainty for inclusive $D^0$ meson production at AFTER for three rapidity bins ($2<y_{\rm lab.}<3$, $3<y_{\rm lab.}<4$, $4<y_{\rm lab.}<5$) as a function of the transverse momentum ($P_{T,D^0}$) of the $D^0$ meson.
+An integrated luminosity of 10 fb$^{-1}$ has been assumed to compute the expected yields -- accounting for the expected efficiency and the branching ratio -- from the theoretical cross sections which have been obtained using the set-up described in \cite{Brodsky:2015fna}.
 From these yields, we derived the expected uncertainties shown in the figures.
-The red and green bands correspond to an IC with average momentum fraction $\langle x_{c\bar c} \rangle = 0.57\%$ and $2\%$, respectively.
-As can be seen, even for $p_T \lesssim 15$ GeV the expected precision of the measurement will clearly allow to considerably constrain the intrinsic-charm model, by up to an order magnitude.
+The blue and grey bands (and hatched zones) correspond to two IC models.
+As can be seen, even for $P_{T,D^0}\lesssim 15$ GeV the expected precision of the measurement will clearly allow one to considerably constrain such IC model, by up to an order magnitude.
 At such large $x$, the perturbative charm is indeed suppressed.

 \paragraph{The gluon PDF at high $x$}